RUB-NDS/Metadata-Attacker/README.md

 Now you can simply run the following command:

-`sudo docker run -p 80:80 --name metadta-attacker --rm lednerb/metadata-attacker`
+`sudo docker run -p 80:80 --rm lednerb/metadata-attacker`

 When finished open your favorite browser and switch to the docker ip or [http://localhost](http://localhost)